Salkantay Trek Imperial 8 Days

 With a new style of unique construction in our country, it is an investment purely Peruvian and 100% Cusqueño.

-In 2016, we built 10 lodges and, because of the demand in 2017, we built 8 more, bringing us to a total of 18 lodges with a capacity of 36 people and 1 dining area, carrying the same design.
+In 2016, we started with 10 lodges.
+Then in 2017, we increased 8 more.
+And, because of the demand, in 2018, we built 8 more, bringing us to a total of 26 lodges with a capacity of 52 people and 1 dining area, carrying the same design.

 - Location: Soraypampa